 “I’ll never forget that guy, I’ll never forget him.
 He was probably Renfro’s age at that time.
 I’ll never forget, Johnny Asher said to me one day, ‘We got it figured out back here.
 You kill a hog, we could never figure out how to get paid when he squeals.
 But we learned how to use every part of that hog when we’d kill him.
 But we could never figure out how to get paid for the squeal.’
 I couldn’t figure that out for a long time.
 What in the heck does he mean by that?

 “Then they had offered me, ‘If you ever die, we’ll give you a free funeral.
 If any of your friends ever die, we’ll give them free funerals.’
 Well that’s almost unheard of.
 That’s real southern hospitality they showed me at the start.
 I didn’t know they was gonna take these people and stuff them full of guns and drugs and network them through the whole country.
 That’s what they got caught for.
 And they didn’t get jail for it!
 What you are dealing with, it’s pretty serious stuff.”

 This is the crime syndicate I believe is responsible for Betty’s Carnes’ murder and the subsequent wrongful conviction of Delmar Partin.

 This group also has ties to the unsolved murder of Richmond, Kentucky’s Monroe Brock, former owner of the well-known nightclub, “The Maverick.”

 It’s hard to believe so many connections in this story are all coincidences.
 At what point do we begin to question if there is, indeed a conspiracy?

-Did Tom Handy, Commonwealth Attorney and Partin’s prosecutor, know there were much more likely suspects in the Betty Carnes’ murder case?
-If so, why were these suspects not investigated?
+Tom Handy, Commonwealth Attorney and Partin’s prosecutor, knew there were more likely suspects in the Betty Carnes’ murder case.
+Why were these suspects not investigated?